 Whether you’re going for style, storage or perhaps both, there are tons of bathroom vanity design ideas you can choose from.
 Of course, if you decide to go with real wood units, then be sure that they are water repellent and resistant to humidity.
 It’s also advised that you try to limit the amount of direct and/or prolong contact with water when it comes to real wood units.
 Bathroom vanities vary in shapes, colors and sizes, so you have a vast collection to choose from.

 Hopefully, with the list of bathroom vanity design ideas below, you can get even closer to finding a vanity that works for your family’s needs, but also adds style to your space.
+And, if you need help installing one of the beautiful designs below, ImproveNet can connect you with up to four bathroom remodeling pros in your area!

 This style is timeless and elegant.
 Sure it may not provide much storage, but it offers a ton of character to your space.
 Like the photo, you can pair a washstand with white walls, contemporary lantern fixtures and a shower stall with glass doors.
 Although the sink has towel racks, there’s not a ton of storage space, so it might work best in a roomier bathroom area with alternate storage.